danielrothschild/danielrothschild.github.io/_pages/34_changing2.md

 <div class="title"> MECHANICS </div>

 The seminar meets Thursdays from 10am to 1pm in the seminar room of the UCL Philosophy Department, 19 Gordon Square.
-There is no meeting on 2 June (a bank holiday.
+There is no meeting on 2 June (a bank holiday).
+One extra session will be scheduled later.

 The module will be assessed by a 4500-word essay.